karlospn/mytechramblings-site-source-code/content/posts/basic-demonstration-of-httpclient-usage.md

 - HttpClient only resolves DNS entries when a TCP connection is created.
 If DNS entries changes regularly, then the client won't notice those updates.

 > _In the upcoming video, I modify the hosts file on my computer to redirect the DNS address for ``jsonplaceholder.typicode.com`` to ``127.0.0.1``.
-The application should throw an error because there is nothing on ``127.0.0.1``capable of responding accordingly, but despite this change, the subsequent requests made to ``jsonplaceholder.typicode.com`` continue working properly returning a 200 OK status code, which means that the client remains unaware of the DNS change I made._
+The application should throw an error because there is nothing listening on ``127.0.0.1``capable of responding accordingly, but despite this change, the subsequent requests made to ``jsonplaceholder.typicode.com`` continue responding with a 200 OK status code, that's because the client remains unaware of the DNS change I made._

-{{< video src="/videos/httpclient-scenario3-changedns.mp4" type="video/mp4" preload="auto" >}}
+{{< video src="/videos/httpclient-scenario3-change-dns.mp4" type="video/mp4" preload="auto" >}}

-## Pros & cons
+## Pros & cons of this scenario
 ### Pros:
 - TCP connections are being reused, which further reduces the likelihood of experiencing a port exhaustion issue.
-- If the rate of requests is very high, the operating system limit of available ports might still be exhausted, but the best way to minimize this issue is exactly what we're doing in this scenario, reusing HttpClient instance for as many HTTP requests as possible.
+If the rate of requests is very high, the operating system limit of available ports might still be exhausted, but the best way to minimize this issue is exactly what we're doing in this scenario, reusing ``HttpClient`` instances for as many HTTP requests as possible.

 ### Cons

+> You'll see a lot of guidelines mentioning this DNS resolution issue when talking about ``HttpClient``, the truth is that if your app is calling a service that the DNS doesn't change at all, using this approach is perfectly fine.

 - HttpClient only resolves DNS entries when a TCP connection is created.
 If DNS entries changes regularly, then the client won't notice those updates.
-You'll see a lot of guidelines mentioning this DNS resolution issue when talking about HttpClient, but the truth is that if your app is calling a service that the DNS doesn't change at all, using this approach is perfectly fine.

 # **Scenario 4: Create a static or singleton HttpClient instance with PooledConnectionLifetime and re-use it**